UHMC/module-5-lab-beginner/README.md

     * check // displays signatures on key
     * save  // should exit; if not, run the command quit
 7. Create a message to send to them.
+    * Use the text editor of your choice to create a message in a file in your working directory, naming it something like `message_for_bob.txt`.
 8. Encrypt the message.
+    * gpg --output message_for_bob.gpg --encrypt --recipient theiremail@emailprovider.net message_for_bob.txt
 9. Give them the encrypted message.
+    * I.e. share the file message_for_bob.gpg that was created.
 10. After receiving an encrypted message, decrypt it.
+    * gpg --output message_for_me.txt --decrypt message_for_me.gpg
+    * Provide the password you created earlier.
+11. You can now view the file message_for_me.txt with the the text editor of your choice.

 ## Credits
 Dr. Debasis Bhattacharya